 Section 21 notice the landlord does not need a reason for eviction, but they must provide a minimum 2 months’ notice

 If you receive an eviction notice you should first, check that it is valid using the Shelter guides for Section 21 or Section 8.
+Use the Notice Checkers from Shelter to find out how much notice you should receive.

 If your landlord’s notice is not valid, they cannot use it to evict you.
 They can only start the eviction process if their notice is valid.